|Course Length:||1 Year Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 To join this PGCE, you should have a first or second class Honours degree from a UK university (or equivalent qualification).
 The degree should be in a Chemistry-based discipline.

-Additional requirements for the programme include: GCSE English Language and Mathematics at grade C or above (or equivalent qualification); satisfactory levels of Information and Communications Technology competence; a demonstrable interest in teaching within the curriculum area.
+Additional requirements for the programme include: GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent qualification); satisfactory levels of Information and Communications Technology competence; a demonstrable interest in teaching within the curriculum area.
 You could show this in a number of ways – time spent in schools, knowledge of the chosen curriculum area, relevant practical experience.